-If you are going to argue for the best wrestling tag team of all time, you can throw names around like the Rock and Roll Express, the Road Warriors, Dick the Bruiser and Crusher, the Briscos, the Funks, and the Dudley Boys, but the Midnight Express has to be considered at some point in that discussion.
+If you are going to argue about the best wrestling tag team of all time, you can throw names around like the Rock and Roll Express, the Road Warriors, Dick the Bruiser and Crusher, the Briscos, the Funks, and The Dudley Boyz, but the Midnight Express has to be considered at some point in that discussion.

-Whether it is the team of Bobby Eaton with Dennis Condrey, or Bobby alongside Stan Lane, both versions of the heel duo were excellent when it came to their cohesiveness and in-ring ability.
-No matter what the combination of the Midnight Express that you saw in the ’80s or in the ’90s, they delivered quality wrestling, and they proved it by holding titles in every territory they wrestled in.
+Whether it is the team of Bobby Eaton with Dennis Condrey or Bobby alongside Stan Lane, both versions of the heel duo were excellent when it came to their cohesiveness and in-ring ability.
+No matter what combination of the Midnight Express that you followed in the ’80s or in the ’90s, they delivered quality wrestling, and they proved it by holding titles in every territory they wrestled in.

 “The difference between Dennis and Stan was that Dennis would get heat by not playing by the rules.
 With Stan, it was a different kind of heat.
 He would get it by making his opponents jealous or by dancing in the ring,” Eaton said.
 “When Stan came in, he picked up right where Dennis left off as far as being a good heel wrestler.

-“At first, I thought the tennis racket was pretty silly, but it turned out to be one the best things that Jimmy ever came up with,” Eaton said.
-“The babyface wrestlers would be beating us up and Jimmy would hit them with the racket using it as a weapon.”
+“At first, I thought the tennis racket was pretty silly, but it turned out to be one the best things that Jimmy ever came up with,” Eaton continued.
+“The babyface wrestlers would be beating us up and Jimmy would hit them with the racket by using it as a weapon.”

-It all began in the early ’80s when Bobby, Dennis, and Jim were in Memphis, Tennessee, and they all were working for Jerry Jarrett’s wrestling promotion.
+It all began in the early ’80s when Bobby, Dennis, and Jim were in Memphis, Tennessee.
+In Memphis they all were working for Jerry Jarrett’s wrestling promotion.
 Bobby and Dennis wrestled while Jim took pictures of the action for magazine publications from ringside.

 At the time, Bill Watts was the promoter of Mid South Wrestling in which he ran shows in Louisiana, Arkansas, Oklahoma, Texas, and Mississippi.
 Jarrett and Watts would often swap talent to keep the energy in both their territories fresh and exciting.

 In 1983, Watts picked Bobby, Dennis, and Jim to work for him as the Midnight Express.
-Dennis previously wrestled under the same team name with other partners, but with Jim now overseeing the two men, they would soon leave their impression on the wrestling business.
+Dennis previously wrestled under the same team name with other partners.
+Now with Jim overseeing the two men, they would soon leave their impression on the wrestling business.